How to Prevent Sensory Overload at School

 We live in a fast-paced world.
 Take New York City, for example.
 With millions of people bustling around the same city limits, loud sounds battling for attention and LED visuals competing to stand out, it can be a lot to handle.

-Sensory overload can happen to anyone, even those who live a quaint life comfortably in the middle of nowhere, but some are more prone to sensory issues than others.
+Sensory overload can happen to anyone, even those who live a quaint life comfortably in the middle of nowhere.
+However, some are more prone to sensory issues than others.

 What Causes Sensory Overload?

 Sensory overload is caused by a specific sensory trigger.
+Anyone can experience sensory overload, and the triggers differ depending on the person and situation.
 We are all familiar with the five basic senses — sight, sound, smell, taste and touch — but these senses extend to vestibular, proprioceptive and inner-body types, too.
+When a person gets overwhelmed by one or more of these senses, they experience overstimulation.

 - Bright lights.